-The Investigate view presents six different views into a set of data, allowing analysts to see metadata, endpoint data, logs, events, and potential indicators of compromise.
+The Investigate view presents seven different views into a set of data, allowing analysts to see metadata and raw data for endpoints, logs, and events, as well as potential indicators of compromise.
 In addition to investigating data on a specific service, you can pivot into Investigate from Respond, the Monitor view, an entry in a report generated by the Reporting Engine, or a properly configured third-party application.
-You can begin your investigation in any of the six Investigate views, then continue the investigation in another Investigate view; the manner in which you proceed is determined by the question that needs to be answered.
+You can begin your investigation in any of the seven Investigate views, then continue the investigation in another Investigate view; the manner in which you proceed is determined by the question that needs to be answered.
 If you find an event that needs a response, you can create an incident in Respond where an incident responder will take further action.
 The NetWitness Investigate User Guide provides detailed information.

 The INVESTIGATE menu has the following options: